 As with payment deadlines above, even though the second half of your accelerated course may not start until later in the semester, you are subject to the same drop/withdraw deadlines as for all regular courses.
 If you think you may want to drop or withdraw, make sure to be aware of those deadlines and the repercussions for each choice - whether you can get a refund, change into a different class, how it will affect your GPA and hours attempted.

 If you fail (or withdraw from) the first half of an accelerated course (1010 or 2040), you cannot proceed to take the second half.
-You will be dropped from the second half and given a W. The undergraduate catalog requirements make very clear that you cannot progress to 1020 without a passing grade in 1010 or its equivalent or to 2040 without a passing grade in 2050 or its equivalent.
+You will be dropped from the second half and given a W. The undergraduate catalog requirements make very clear that you cannot progress to 1020 or 2050 without a passing grade in 1010 or 2040 (or its equivalent).
 If you have any doubts about what this means, please contact the department office.
 This is a risk that you take when enrolling in an accelerated course.

 As long as you are still within the established withdrawal deadlines (please see the schedule of classes online for those dates), you may withdraw from the second half (1020 or 2050) of an accelerated course.
 You can still receive credit for the first part of the course as long as you earned a passing grade and completed all of the assignments.

 Why can't I just take one half of an accelerated course?

 There are several reasons.
 First, the courses are designed for those students who wish to complete two beginner or intermediate courses in one semester, and because they are so fast-paced, it is important for the same group to proceed together throughout.
 Second, because the classes are taught together, there isn't necessarily a clear-cut mark when the first class ends and the second class begins.
 Because the curriculum is combined, an instructor might choose to cover some 1010 and 1020 vocabulary together, for example, and students who enrolled only in the 1020 "half" would miss that information.